kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo4

-A cluster aimed to support the demo.
+A cluster aimed to support the kubocd demo.
 - kubocd v0.2.1
 - Auto bootstrap
 - Only base system installed